Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 “There are some very concrete benefits to getting culture right,” says Alethea Varra, PhD, a licensed clinical psychologist and vice president of clinical care for Lyra Health.
 “When people are healthier, they’re able to be more productive and engaged.
 It benefits the whole working group when people are more healthy.”

-So, why is a company’s corporate culture important?
+So, why is a company’s work culture important?
 Because it directly impacts key performance metrics.
 Here are a few specific reasons why company culture is important:

 Improves employee well-being